virajmehta/blackjack/README.md

 Currently, I am building in a few option and the output to a spreadsheet.

-Future development might include card counting and variable betting, options in the ruleset a little larger than just number of decks (soft 17 rule, split rule, etc.).
+Future development might include: card counting and variable betting options in the ruleset a little larger than just number of decks (soft 17 rule, split rule, etc.) true randomness leveraging the RANDOM.ORG API

 There are a couple know flaws in this (and I'm sure plenty of bugs to find!):